ibm-cloud-docs/databases-for-mysql/howto-read-replica.md

 ![Replication pane before a replica](images/replica-before.png){: caption="Figure 1.
 Replication pane before a replica" caption-side="bottom"}

 If a deployment is a leader and has a read-only replica that is already attached to it, then the _Replication_ pane has a list of replica deployments and a link to each one.
-Click the cog to the right of the read-only replica's deployment name to manage it.

 ![List of replicas that are attached to a leader](images/replica-after.png){: caption="Figure 2.
 List of replicas that are attached to a leader" caption-side="bottom"}